dkcodec/Dkcodec-ui-kit/README.md

 #### 🎨 Customization

-You can customize the button by passing in props such as `size`, `textColor`, `btnColor`, and `background`.
+You can customize the button or toggle by passing in props such as `size`, `textColor`, `btnColor`, and `background`.
 You can also add your own styles by passing an `additionalClass` for further styling via CSS.

 For example: